smhongok/inv-dpm/README.md

 For more cases, check and run [here](scripts/run_detection.sh).
 Note that the shape of the watermark is fixed to tree-ring, since this is a complicated form of WM to detect.

 ### More details on experiment results
-Upon running the experiment, the results will be presented in the following format:
+Upon running the experiment with --length 10, the results will be presented in the following format:
 ```
 Generated with WM1 : |  6 | 4 | 0 |
 Generated with WM2 : |  1 | 9 | 0 |